pbxforce/linux-desktop-entry/README.md

 # linux-desktop-entry
-Create desktop entry for applicaiton in Linux environment
+A simple Bash script to create desktop entry for applicaiton in Linux environment.